 Shelly Melia, Ph.D., M.A. in Children's Ministry Program Director

-The purpose of the dual Master of Arts in Children's Ministry and Master of Counseling degree program is to provide Christ-centered graduate level education to prepare servant leaders for children's ministry leadership by integrating a strong foundation in Christian Education and to provide counseling services in a variety of settings such as community counseling centers, drug and alcohol treatment facilities, college and university counseling centers, Christian counseling centers, private psychiatric hospitals, abuse shelters, churches, rehabilitation centers, and private practice.
+The purpose of the dual Master of Arts in Children's Ministry and Master of Arts in Professional Counseling degree program is to provide Christ-centered graduate level education to prepare servant leaders for children's ministry leadership by integrating a strong foundation in Christian Education and to provide counseling services in a variety of settings such as community counseling centers, drug and alcohol treatment facilities, college and university counseling centers, Christian counseling centers, private psychiatric hospitals, abuse shelters, churches, rehabilitation centers, and private practice.

 The M.A. in Children's Ministry (9 hours):

 - Old Testament Survey or THEO 5307 Old Testament Literature and Interpretation

 - New Testament Survey or THEO 5308 New Testament Literature and Interpretation

 - 3000/4000 Level Religion Course of 5000/6000 Level Theology Course

 1Prerequisites may be met with equivalent courses from another institution and do not count toward degree completion.

 Church Membership Requirement (for admission into the Ed.D. in Educational Leadership-all concentrations, Ph.D. in Leadership Studies' Ministry Concentration, Master's Ministry Degrees, and Advanced Ministry Certificate Programs): Within the last 12 months, the applicant must have been an active member of a Christian church that holds Jesus Christ as Lord and Savior and who holds solely the Old Testament and the New Testament as sacred Scripture.
 Click here to download form.